-I had never heard of a tomato pie recipe until I moved to the South.
+I had never heard of a tomato pie recipe before I moved to Richmond.
 I mean I have eaten a lot of things with tomatoes before but surely never a pie.
 It is, however, a very popular and common summer treat in the South, so I figured I would have to try it to see what the fuss was all about.

 Southern Classic Tomato Pie Recipe